 By Hervé Jean Michel

-The Haitian government sold a 60% share of the country’s national telephone company, Teleco, this month to the Military Telecom Company, known as Viettel, a subsidiary of the Vietnamese Army, based in Hanoi.
+The Haitian government sold a 60 percent share of the country’s national telephone company, Teleco, in May 2010, to the Military Telecom Company known as Viettel, a subsidiary of the Vietnamese Army, based in Hanoi.

 “Teleco sustained permanent attacks, its network was sabotaged on several occasions, and the situation was not sustainable,”